PetrosKatiforis/Game-Of-Life/README.md

 # SFML Game Of Life

-This repository contains a simple SFML/C++ implementation of Conway's "Game Of Life". <br />
+This repository contains a simple SFML/C++ implementation of Conway's "Game Of Life" <br />
 The project's structure consists of two main classes, "Game" and "Cell"

 If you're looking for more details on how the game works, you can check out this excellent wikipedia article: <br />